nvpro-samples/nvpro_core/nvvk/README.md

 The **ShaderModuleManager** manages `VkShaderModules` stored in files (SPIR-V or GLSL)

 Using **ShaderFileManager** it will find the files and resolve #include for GLSL.
-You must register includes to the base-class for this.
+You must add include directories to the base-class for this.

 It also comes with some convenience functions to reload shaders etc.
 That is why we pass out the **ShaderModuleID** rather than a `VkShaderModule` directly.